Joschua-Conrad/PSumSim/doc/source/concepts.rst

 This means: you do not need as many-levels ADC, if your cliplimit tells you that few bins/levels are enough.

-.. _chunks:
+.. _tiles:

-Chunks
+Tiles
 ------
-Often, it is necessary to tile/chunk numbers to sum up into chunks, sum and possibly quantize each chunk individually and then to combine these results.
+Often, it is necessary to tile numbers to sum up into tiles, sum and possibly quantize each tile individually and then to combine these results.
 PSumSim supports this.
-That way, one can simulate how common analog MVM hardware quantizes a sum over a MAC chunk and then again quantizes the total result.
+That way, one can simulate how common analog MVM hardware quantizes a sum over a MAC tile and then again quantizes the total result.

 Imagine you
-have 128 MAC operations and chunking the MAC axis into computing 50, 50 and 28 operations.
+have 128 MAC operations and tiling the MAC axis into computing 50, 50 and 28 operations.
 A *[128,]* array is split into *[3, 50]*, which is 150 and not 128 elements.
-But some elements in the last of the three chunks can never be set.
-Hence, this chunk is called a *residual chunk*.
+But some elements in the last of the three tiles can never be set.
+Hence, this tile is called a *residual tile*.

 .. _maxhistvalue: